mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-19-Active-Directory-Certificate-Services/README.md

 - Creating a new CA private key
 - Configuring CA cryptography settings
 - Naming the internal CA
+- Setting the CA validity period
+- Using the default CA database location
+- Validating the Certification Authority console
-- Validating certificate templates
+- Validating certificate templates on the CA
+- Opening the Current User certificate store
+- Testing Active Directory Enrollment Policy
-- Troubleshooting certificate enrollment availability
+- Troubleshooting certificate template availability
-- Validating domain controller discovery and logon server connectivity
+- Validating domain controller discovery
+- Validating logon server connectivity
-- Enrolling a user certificate from a domain-joined workstation
+- Enrolling a user certificate
-- Confirming the issued certificate in the user certificate store
+- Confirming the certificate in the Current User Personal store
-- Confirming the issued certificate on the Certification Authority
+- Confirming the issued certificate on the CA
-- Validating root CA trust on the client
+- Confirming root CA trust on the client
 - Creating post-lab checkpoints

 ## Environment